The Super League Logo

 Website:thesuperleague.com

-In April 2021, 12 teams established an international football organization.
-Then three more joined them.
+In April 2021, 12 teams established an international football organization, and three more joined them.
 These 15 clubs will be permanent members of The Super League and its leaders.
-Each year they will be joined by five applicants based on their last year’s performance.
-According to the representatives of the highest football association in Europe, the competition will be held shortly, about which the relevant negotiations are already underway.
+Five applicants will join them each year based on their performance last year.
+According to the representatives of the highest football association in Europe, the competition will be held shortly, and the relevant negotiations are already underway.

 The need for a league has been discussed since 1998.
-And on April 18, 2021, a press release was published announcing its creation.
-This was announced ahead of the UEFA meeting.
-The old organization wanted to update and expand the UEFA Champions League starting in the 2004/2005 season to increase the number of matches and increase revenues.
+On April 18, 2021, a press release was published announcing its creation, which was announced ahead of the UEFA meeting.
+The old organization wanted to update and expand the UEFA Champions League starting in the 2004/2005 season to increase the number of matches and revenues.

-In his speech, Florentino Pérez stressed that the new association would help athletes regain the level of income lost due to the coronavirus pandemic.
-There is a special system of raising and lowering, which will certainly appeal to young football fans.
+In his speech, Florentino Pérez stressed that the new association would help athletes regain the income lost due to the coronavirus pandemic.
+A special raising and lowering system will certainly appeal to young football fans.
 This measure is expected to improve refereeing and VAR.

-The press release also claims the Super League will provide additional financial resources, better competition, and substantial economic growth in support of European football.
+The press release also claims the Super League will provide additional financial resources, better competition, and substantial economic growth supporting European football.
 In addition to men’s matches, it is planned to hold women’s matches shortly.

 Meaning and History